cozy/cozy-client/docs/getting-started.md

 You can check out our dedicated [query documentation](https://docs.cozy.io/en/tutorials/data/queries/) to know more about querying with cozy-client and avoid common traps that can dramatically impact your app performances.

+Note you can audit your queries performance by setting a `{ perfs.execution_stats: true }` flag.
+This will add a log in the browser's development tools console for each query.
+This log provides  insights such as the query execution time taken on the database or the number of documents scanned.
+All the available stats are described [here](https://docs.couchdb.org/en/2.3.1/api/database/find.html#execution-statistics).

+See [cozy-flags](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-flags) to know how to set flags.

 ## Connecting with you React components

 CozyClient comes with HOC and render props functions to connect to your data inside you own components.
 See the specific documentation for [React integration](./react-integration.md)